 Peter‘s new book »Designing Concerns – Bruno Latour und das Transformation Design« (Transcript Verlag) will be published in summer 2023.
 He wrote 50+ papers on transformation and cognitive design and edited two books »Knowledge Media Design« (2005) and »Events and E-Commerce« (2000).

-Having studied design, business communication and music in Berlin and New York, Peter was a pioneer in multimedia design with award winning projects in experimental and commercial contexts.
+After studies of design, business communication and music in Berlin and New York, Peter was a pioneer of experimental and commercial projects in multimedia design.
 In 1994 he co-founded a university program in Computational Design.
-In 1997 he was appointed full professor for »Multimedia, Electronic Publishing and Networks« at the Academy of Media Arts Cologne.
-2002–2013 Peter was a guestlecturer in the joint master program »Leadership in Digital Communication« at the University of the Arts Berlin and the University St. Gallen/Switzerland.
-Peter lectures and conducts workshops for universities and companies in Europe, Asia, and the USA.
+In 1997 he was appointed full professor for »Multimedia, Electronic Publishing and Networks« at the Academy of Media Arts Cologne, a position that became »Transformation Design« in 2015.
+In 2002–2013 Peter was a guestlecturer for »Leadership in Digital Communication«, a master program at the University of the Arts Berlin and the University St. Gallen/Switzerland.